MengtingSong/EC601_MiniProject_1/README.md

 Firstly, we "The 25 Best U.S. Cities to Spend a Weekend" updated by THRILLIST TRAVEL on 05/07/2019 (https://www.thrillist.com/travel/nation/best-us-cities-to-spend-a-weekend-nashville-austin-charleston-providence)

 Then, we extracted the related tweets by setting up certain filters and keywords.
-2. Output text content of the tweets as input for Google NLP.
-3. Use Google NLP tools for the sentiment analysis.
-4. Display analysis result in a top-down rank.
+We put each city's comments in a separate file so that we can process the use's sentiments city by city.
+In the language process program, we read the txt file one by one and use the google NLP api to process them.
+After we get the sentiment scores and magnitudes from google services, we save this data into a list and sort these cities by considering both the sentiment scores and magnitudes.
+Finally we save the result into a txt file and display analysis result in a top-down rank.

 ## Issues: